 And what about the lovely Commonwealth Park we have?
 How can visitors see this impressive green lung if there are hardly any signs informing about its existence?
-Even to Ocean Village there are very few signposts and unless one stands right at its entrance, knowledge of its existence to passers-by may be limited only to locals.
+Even to Ocean Village there are very few signposts that are of the vintage gas signs type and unless one stands right at its entrance, knowledge of its existence to passers-by may be limited only to locals.
 And there are plenty more examples: the Alameda Zoo, Queensway Marina, Civil Registration office (for weddings etc.), the Gibraltar Museum and many more.

 Signs can help plant the seed for future sales.

 Proper signposting is one of the basic ingredients for attracting visitors’ traffic into shops and businesses.
+If you’re planning on investing in a customized neon sign for your business, Neon Mama has a breakdown on how much this would cost you.
 More than often, it is only when people come across signs that inform them about different places or activities that they would actually go to those places.

 Things get even worse when it comes to sporting facilities.